tbreuss/html-boilerplate/README.md

 # HTML Boilerplate

 This is my personal HTML boilerplate.
-It is ideal for MVPs, prototyping, or testing new ideas.
+It is ideal for simple websites, MVPs, prototyping, or testing new ideas.

 ## Features